ashymanouski/rsschool-aws-developer-2025q1-backend/README.md

 The Rolling Scopes School: AWS Cloud Developer Course 2025 Q1: Backend

 1) Task 3 has been completed and merged.
-2) Task 4 has been started.
+2) Task 4 has been completed and merged.